M-T3K/M88K/README.md

 - **endianTransform**: Changes the endian mode of a hex number.
 - **addHex**: Adds '0x' at the beginning of a string.
 - **hexToDec**: Converts from Hexadecimal to Decimal.
-Modes: Little Endian, Big Endian
 - **decToHex**: Converts from Decimal to Hexadecimal.

-Modes: Little Endian, Big Endian
+### Global Endianness Mode

+This extension supports Big Endian and Little Endian modes at the Global Scope.
+This means that all operations that require a specific mode use this setting to perform the operation.

 ## Planned Features / To Do

 - Automation: You should be able to just call the command and see an inmediate result without any selections whatsoever.
 - Matrix Generator: Generate Matrices based on input.
-- M88K :: Mode.
-Instead of having several submenus, use a global endianness mode, that can be switched at any given time.
 - Emulator/Interpreter with built-in debugger: An Emulator/Interpreter with Debugging capabilities.
-- Live error detection.
+- Live Syntax Error Detection.

 ## Extension Settings

 ### Text Manipulation Settings

 This extension creates the setting `extension.m88k.textTools`, which opens a QuickPick menu to perform several of the text modification functions.
-It is planned to eventually have a full menu system where one can access different parts of the extension.
-You will not have to go through the main menu every time.
-Each of these sub-menus can be bound to a specific keybind.

 ## Known Issues

-None yet.
+- Conversion functions do not work properly with negative numbers.

 ## Release Notes

 Only information about the last 3 updates are here.
 For more in-depth information, check our [changelog](https://github.com/M-T3K/M88K/blob/master/CHANGELOG.md).

+### [0.3.0] - 02/01/2019

+- Happy New Year. =)
+- Added a Global Endian Mode.
+Now, instead of having to go through an additional submenu, all operations use this mode.
+This should make the extension much more user-friendly and VSCode-like.
+- Encountered a bug with conversion functions: Negative number conversion does not work well.

-## [0.2.0] - 12/12/18
+### [0.2.0] - 12/12/18

 - Snippets added.